The expansion of the internet lies parallel to the explosion of the child sexual abuse material market.

 An Offline Problem

 The proliferation of these networks permits this sharing to take place at a larger scale, which has increased both the number and egregiousness of offenses.
 Even worse, it has moved the problem offline, creating a deplorable secondary after-effect where sex offenders use the internet to stalk children, and trade tips on how to lure them into sexual encounters.
-With this information, these victims can then be sexually assaulted in order to produce pornographic material, and victimized every time these images are shared over the internet.
+With this information, these victims can then be sexually assaulted in order to produce this material, and victimized every time these images are shared over the internet.